senid231/prometheus_exporter_ext/README.md

 class MyProcessor < PrometheusExporterExt::PeriodicProcessor
   self.type = 'my' # required
   self.logger = Rails.logger # can be omitted
+  # change default_frequency when you need different interval for all instances of this processor
+  self.default_frequency = 60 # can be omitted, default 30
+  # change default_labels when you need same labels for all instances of this processor
+  self.default_labels = { a: 'b' } # can be omitted, default empty hash

   # you can add on_exception callback to send events into error notifications system.
   after_thread_start do